See beyond the visible in endoscopy

 4 needs must be fulfilled to provide a CAMI system for surgical endoscopy

-We (TIMC-IMAG) have ongoing projects aiming at offering solutions for those needs in the context of surgical endoscopy.
+We (TIMC-IMAG) proposed solutions for those needs in the context of surgical endoscopy, within the Integrated Project “Augmented Endoscopy”.

-Lastly we are currently working on devices and methods to allow fusion of laparoscopic and ultrasound images during radical prostatectomy (one of the most challenging urologic interventions).
+We also worked on devices and methods to allow fusion of laparoscopic and ultrasound images during radical prostatectomy (one of the most challenging urologic interventions) [JUro16].

 These devices and methods will allow to solve needs 1) and 2) with a better perception of the environment and a fused environment where metrics can be extracted in a single referential to capture surgical gestures in their context.

-Regarding need 3), we currently work on more upstream activities led in collaboration with the LTSI in Rennes concerning the modelling of surgical procedures to better understand and define “good surgical practice”.
+Regarding need 3), we worked on more upstream activities led in collaboration with the LTSI in Rennes concerning the modelling of surgical procedures to better understand and define “good surgical practice” [JBI16, AIM16, IJCARS20, IJCARS21].

 Our objective in the frame of this integrated project is to foster on those existing bricks in order to provide bimodal navigation systems (GVS or ultrasound + endoscopic images) that are ready for -clinical evaluations.
 Regarding the modelling of surgical procedures, our objective is to demonstrate that exploiting such augmented information in addition to the workflow of surgical activities can enhance the understanding of surgical expertise.